Parabolic Deligne-Lusztig varieties: Basic results on Garside families

-\begin{definition} The semi-direct product category $\cC\rtimes\genby F$ is the category whose objects are the objects of $\cC$ and whose morphisms with source $x$ are the pairs $(g,F^i)$, which will be denoted by $gF^i$, where $g$ is a morphism of $\cC$ with source $x$ and $i$ is an integer.
-The target of this morphism is $F^{-i}(\target(g))$, where $\target(g)$ is the target of $g$.
-The composition rule is given by $gF^i\cdot hF^j=gF^i(h)F^{i+j}$ when $\source(h)=F^{-i}(\target(g))$. \end{definition} The conventions on $F$ are such that the composition rule is natural.
-However, they imply that the morphism $F$ of the semi-direct product category represents the functor $F\inv$: it is a morphism from the object $F(A)$ to the object $A$ and we have the commutative diagram:
+The conventions on $F$ are such that the composition rule is natural.
+However, they imply that the morphism $(\Id,F)$ of the semi-direct product category represents the functor $F\inv$: it is a morphism from the object $F(A)$ to the object $A$ and we have the commutative diagram: